-My culture quest for this species began with the usual impetus … my Dendrobium jonesii were not thriving; while not declining, they were not robustly growing like my other Australian dendrobiums.
-I have a dedicated Australian dendrobium area in the shade house, receiving about 2000-2500fc of light, watered bi-weekly, and misted daily in the warmer months.
+My culture quest for this species began with the usual impetus … my Dendrobium jonesii were not thriving; while not declining, they were not robustly growing like our other Australian Dendrobium.
+We have a dedicated Australian Dendrobium area in the shade house, receiving about 1500-2000fc of light, watered bi-weekly, and misted daily in the warmer months.
 Both of my Dendrobium jonesii plants were potted in granite, the standard culture from Santa Barabara Orchid Estate.

 Dendrobium jonesii is a relatively uncommonly grown species (in the USA, that is) that is found in northeastern Australia at elevations from 500-4600 ft.
 Some botantists consider it a subspecies of Dendrobium speciosum.

 When I researched the culture of this species, I found very little specific information, and most anecdotal reports on the orchid forums were lack of success.
 The reports of blooming were certainly sparse … otherwise I’m sure that people would have noted the “distinctive” fragrance of this species.
 Not really unpleasant, but unusual enough to prompt “what’s that?” if you approach the growing bench.